dariopellegrini/Spike/README.md

 Spike.instance.configure(context) // called typically in Application file val provider = SpikeProvider<TVMazeTarget>()
 ```

-Here response object contains status code, an enum value describing status code, headers in map, result in String and a computed result (see later).
-Then error contains the same values plus a VolleyError object.

-The request is a Volley request and can be canceled as you wish.

 ## Closure responses
 It's possible to deal with network responses in the API file, implementing 2 optional closure variables.